Assured autonomy: How operations research powers and orchestrates generative AI systems: From Solver to System Architect: The Evolving Role of OR in Assured Autonomy

 \subsection{Designing Decision Regimes for Autonomous Operations}

-In fully autonomous settings---a dark factory, an autonomous supply chain, or a smart city where signals and vehicles negotiate flows in real time---the central OR task is constitutional.
-OR specifies the regime: admissible actions, objectives, inviolable constraints, information rights, and procedures for resolving conflicts.
-The object of design is no longer an instance.
-It is the system that produces instances and acts on them.
+In fully autonomous settings---a dark factory, an autonomous supply chain, or a smart city where signals and vehicles negotiate flows in real time---the OR task is constitutional.
+OR specifies the regime: admissible actions, objectives, inviolable constraints, information rights, and conflict-resolution procedures.
+The design object is no longer an instance, but the system producing instances and acting on them.

-We already see this shift in power systems.
-Operators once used optimal power flow to recommend adjustments that humans executed.
-As renewables and fast-acting grid-edge devices proliferate, control becomes automated and the OR emphasis moves to rules and limits: reserve requirements, frequency-response obligations, and operating envelopes that maintain reliability.
+This shift is visible in power systems.
+Operators once used optimal power flow to recommend adjustments humans executed.
+As renewables and fast-acting grid-edge devices proliferate, control becomes automated, and OR's emphasis moves to rules and limits: reserve requirements, frequency-response obligations, and operating envelopes that maintain reliability.
 OR practitioners write the ``grid code'' autonomous controllers must satisfy.